milanm/milanm/README.md

 🚀 My mission is to provide **engineering excellence** focused on proper architecture and the best agile practices, **passionately build high-performing teams** and organizations to deliver innovative, high-quality products, working closely with customers and developing software products on different platforms.

-🎓 As a **researcher**, I published 20+ papers and book chapters in international conferences and journals (with more than 440+ citations and an [h-index of 11 on Google Scholar](https://scholar.google.com/citations?user=9DlmJqcAAAAJ)) and obtained a **Ph.D. in Computer Sciences**.
+🎓 As a **researcher**, I published 20+ papers and book chapters in international conferences and journals (with more than 440+ citations and an [h-index of 11 on Google Scholar](https://scholar.google.com/citations?user=9DlmJqcAAAAJ)).
+I obtained a **Ph.D. in Computer Sciences**.

 ✍🏻 Additionally, I am an author who helps more than **200,000 engineers, managers, and architects** to build great careers, products, and teams through various platforms and channels.
 You can check **[my newsletter](https://newsletter.techworld-with-milan.com/)**, where I write on different aspects of Software Engineering.

 ![TechWorld With Milan](TechWorld-logo---transparent.png)

-💬 Ask me about Software Architecture, Cloud computing (Azure), C#, ASP.NET, Mobile, Databases, DevOps, Agile, People, Coaching, Organizations, Agility.
+💬 Ask me about Software Architecture, Cloud computing (Azure), C#/.NET, Databases, DevOps, Agile methods, People, Coaching, Organizations, Productivity.

 📫 How to reach me: